tagconcierge/tc-wordpress-gtm-consent-mode-banner-free/readme.txt

 == Installation ==

-1. Upload or install `GTM Consent Mode Banner` plugin from WordPress plugins directory.
+1. Upload or install `Consent Mode Banner` plugin from WordPress plugins directory.
 2. Activate the plugin through the `Plugins` menu in WordPress.
 3. That's it!
 Consent State will be pushed to DataLayer adhering to Consent Mode API
 4. Use plugin settings to customise the content and consent settings.